 This course introduces students to the basic concepts and the principles of money and credit and banking, including central banking and monetary policy, with focus on countries of the Asia-Pacific.
 Theoretical, operational, regulatory and policy aspects of banking/financial systems and their vulnerabilities to shocks, both domestic and external, are discussed using contemporary examples.
 An introductory analysis will be given of the role and function in the world economic portfolio of the fast-growing Islamic banking and finance industry since its modern emergence in the 1990s.

-The course design is optimised for student attendance at all lectures and tutorials.
+The course design is optimised for student attendance at all workshops.
 Course materials are analytical, policy-oriented and therefore challenging.
-The lecture programme provides a logical structure for the topics under discussion, emphasises key concepts, relations and models, and reports empirical evidence and events from across the globe to draw broad policy implications.
+The workshop programme provides a logical structure for the topics under discussion, emphasises key concepts, relations and models, and reports empirical evidence and events from across the globe to draw broad policy implications.
 The workshop programme reviews key concepts and models and analyses the key issues using applied examples.
-Tutorials provide opportunities for students to raise their own questions to explore points that are not clear.
+Workshops provide opportunities for students to raise their own questions to explore points that are not clear.

 - Semester 2 - 2017